Who is responsible for ensuring the accuracy of the fees account?

 I have secured a bursary for next year and the bursary funder wants an estimate of fees.
 Whom do I need to contact?

-Consult Information for Sponsors Section 4 in the Student Fees Handbook or the Fees Office for further information.
+Consult Information for Sponsors Section 4 in the Student Fees Handbook (Handbook 12) or the Fees Office for further information.

 Pro forma fees invoices can be requested for bursary funders once a copy of the bursary award letter has been forwarded to the Fees Office.